tgbugs/blackfynn-python/README.rst

 Note that this package has two installation options: *light* client and *data* client.

 The *data* client includes additional dependencies that should only be imported from `extensions.py`.
-When using these dependencies in your methods, use the `check_extensions` function at the start of your function to guard against unexpected import errors.
+When using these dependencies in your methods, use the `check_extension` function at the start of your function or decorate with the `require_extension` decorator to guard against unexpected import errors.